This Busan itinerary shows you why this charming coastal city deserves more than just a day trip from Seoul!

 Day 4: Be Korean for a Day

-At 120m tall, the Busan Tower stands high above the city.
+At 120m tall, the Diamond Tower stands high above the city.
 At the top, you get a 360° panoramic view of Busan’s landscapes.
-If you’re here as a couple, you can even add your very own lock to the “Love Lock” fences below!
+After loading up on the sights, drop by the cafe to fill your bellies with light bites and seasonal desserts like bingsu (Korean shaved ice).

 Try Milmyeon — Busan’s Version of Naengmyeon